blackcon/vmware-rpc-tools/README.md

 # vmware-rpc-tools
 ### 1. vmware rpc sniffer
- - Languate: `Python`
+ - Languate: `Python 3.7.2`
  - Module: `FRIDA` (python library for hooking)
+ - Target
- - Target: Vmware Workstation 15
+   - Vmware Workstation 15
+   - Runing tool on `host` enviroment
  - Description
    - In vmware, host and guest communicate using rpc.
    - This tool(rpc-sniffer.py) was made for easy viewing of data between communication.